 Depression, Anxiety, Loss of Direction

-Depression and anxiety are common experiences these days.
+Depression, anxiety, and loss of direction are common experiences these days.

-Depression and anxiety can take many different forms and can have several causes.
+Depression and anxiety take many different forms and can have several causes.

 It’s very possible to feel depressed and anxious at the same time.
 You can feel blah about life while also feeling agitated and irritable.